grdmunoz/ranked-choice-app/instructions/variant-c.md

 ## Expectations

 - Please do not spend more than 2-3 hours in total on this assignment.
-- If you are not comfortable with Ruby/Ruby on Rails, you are more than welcome to use a different language of your choice.
+- If you are not confident working with Ruby/Ruby on Rails, you are encouraged to implement your solution using a different language of your choice.
 Should you decide to do this, please continue to use a SQL database and provide instructions for running your solution.
 - Please document some way to check your work against the requirements.
 This can be in the form of a list of endpoints with seeded data, automated tests, or some other proof.